progval/Limnoria/docs/USING_WRAP.rst

 Customizing Wrap
 ================
-  Is there a way to affect how I apply my wraps?
-We call them contexts.

 Converters alone are a pretty powerful tool, but for even more advanced (yet simpler!) argument handling you may want to use contexts.
 Contexts describe how the converters are applied to the arguments, while the converters themselves